Vietnam party chief to make U.S. trip, still at odds over human rights

 Nguyen Phu Trong would be the first party general secretary to visit the United States, which will also receive Vietnam’s Minister of Public Security, who oversees a police force condemned widely for human rights abuses and suppression of government critics.

-Their trips will come amid recent advancements in ties between two countries that fought a bloody war four decades ago and are currently marking 20 years since normalizing relations.
+Their trips will come amid recent advancements in ties between two countries that fought a bloody war four decades ago and are currently marking 20 years since normalising relations.

 “Regular high-level visits help both sides understand and grow more comfortable with each other,” U.S. Ambassador to Vietnam Ted Osius said in a speech at a Hanoi university.